 For many years, Mind used a resource similar to this (previously called an Engagement Toolkit) as a resource for national Mind staff to support them when working with people with lived experience.

 We decided to review and update the previous version, to create a new and improved Toolkit to serve national and local Minds, and importantly, to be available for anyone outside of Mind who wants to enable people with lived experience of mental health problems to participate in and influence their work.
 It was also important to include some practical 'tools' for users of the Toolkit to draw on.

-Mind wanted to understand what would be useful and important in the new Toolkit, and a range of methods was used to gather feedback and inform its development.
+Mind wanted to understand what would be useful and important in the new Toolkit, and a range of methods were used to gather feedback and inform its development.
 Oz Osbourne and Louise Palmer were commissioned to manage the review process and write the new Toolkit.
 This involved:

-"For Mind to turn round recognise there is an issue and give us the people the opportunity to get our voices heard gave me some real confidence there was going to be some positive change."
+"For Mind to turn round recognise there is an issue and give us, the people the opportunity to get our voices heard gave me some real confidence there was going to be some positive change."

 The toolkit was researched and written by Oz Osborne and Louise Palmer.
-Between them, they have nearly 30 years of knowledge to draw on in the field of mental health, community development and engaging with people with relevant experiences.
+Between them, they have nearly 30 years of knowledge to draw on in the field of mental health, community development and engaging with people with lived experiences.

-He began his work in mental health and community development in 2002, Oz has worked throughout the UK with the Time to Change campaign, The Human Library movement and, in 2013, created a social enterprise, The Outsiders, to develop ideas that provide a platform for transformative dialogue.
+He began his work in mental health with Great Yarmouth and Waveney Mind, where he managed a creative project for young people in 2002.
+Oz worked throughout the UK with the Time to Change campaign, The Human Library movement and, in 2013, created a social enterprise, The Outsiders, to develop ideas that provide a platform for transformative dialogue.